azadag/hh-poverty-comps/README.md

 *	After Taxes, Social Insurance, Univ.
 Benefits
 *	After Taxes, and all Transfers

+Poverty rates are calculated for these household types
+* M/F Head HH  Partner, w/ Children
+* F Head HH no Partner, w/ Children
+* F Head HH Partner, w/ Children
+* F Head HH Partner, No Children
+* F Head HH no Partner, No Children

+The first household type should serve as a baseline for all households.
+It is male or female headed, partnered, with children.

 ## Code Source
 LIS' two part Stata [self-teaching](http://www.lisdatacenter.org/resources/self-teaching/) tutorial.
 [Part 1](http://www.lisdatacenter.org/workshop/stata-part-I.pdf) teaches you how to create poverty rates, and gini levels of different types from the micro-data.
 [Part 2](http://www.lisdatacenter.org/workshop/stata-part-II.pdf) teaches you how to combine household and individual datasets to create descriptive statistics on household types.